Skip to the content.

 hpcf steps

-1. Select a headphone brand to filter down on the headphone list.
+2. Select a headphone brand or type to filter down on the headphone list.

-3. Select a specific sample.
-Note that in the ‘Filter & Dataset export’ tab, all samples will be exported for the selected headphone.
+4. Select a specific sample or dataset.
+Note that in the ‘Filter & Dataset export’ tab, all samples/datasets will be exported for the selected headphone.

 • FIR Filters: Minimum phase FIRs in WAV format for convolution.
 1 channel at specified sample rate and bit depth.
 This is filter type is required for the app to auto-configure ‘config.txt’ in Equalizer APO.